 Turbocharged engines (Ford EcoBoost, GM Ecotec, Toyota 2.0T, etc.)

-This is where the gap is most dramatic.
-Royal Purple's 11.2% NOACK score means significant oil evaporation at turbo housing temperatures that regularly exceed 400°F. AMSOIL's 5.7% NOACK and lowest-tested TEOST deposit score make it the decisive choice for any turbocharged application.
-The TEOST 33C result — 3.6× fewer deposits — directly translates to longer turbo bearing life and less coking on oil passages.
+This is where the published data gap is largest.
+Royal Purple's 11.2% NOACK means significant evaporation at turbo housing temperatures that regularly exceed 400°F. AMSOIL's 5.7% NOACK and lower TEOST deposit score (3.6x fewer deposits in AMSOIL-commissioned testing) make it the preferred choice for any turbocharged application: EcoBoost, Ecotec, 2.0T, or any modern turbocharged engine.

 Classic and muscle cars (pre-1990, flat-tappet cams)

-This is the one area where Royal Purple legitimately competes.
-Flat-tappet camshafts in classic engines require high zinc (800+ ppm ZDDP) for boundary lubrication protection.
-Royal Purple HPS at 1,300+ ppm ZDDP directly addresses this.
-However, AMSOIL Z-ROD Synthetic Motor Oil provides the same high zinc protection with AMSOIL's superior PAO base oil chemistry and a lower NOACK score — making it the better choice even here.
+The one area where Royal Purple genuinely competes.
+Flat-tappet camshafts require high zinc (800+ ppm ZDDP) for boundary lubrication.
+Royal Purple HPS at 1,300+ ppm directly addresses this.
+AMSOIL Z-ROD provides the same zinc with AMSOIL's PAO base oil, making it a strong alternative if you are not restricted to retail availability.

 High mileage engines (100,000+ miles)